-Direct and Reflected Light - Care should be taken to ensure that the sensor is situated with the receiver facing away from direct sunlight (rising and setting sun) and any surfaces which could cause reflections of the IR (Infrared) illumination from the transmitter (for example walls, bridges, trees and people, etc.).
+Direct and Reflected Light - Care should be taken to ensure that the sensor is situated with the receiver facing away from direct sunlight (rising and setting sun) and any surfaces which could cause reflections of the IR (Infrared) illumination from the transmitter (for example walls, people, etc.).
 Reflected IR illumination entering the sensor's optics can cause errors in the reported visibility measurements.
+Care should also be taken to ensure vehicle lights or other static lights do not shine directly into the receiver.

-Air-flow - Care should be taken to ensure that the sensor is situated away from objects that disrupt the 'normal' flow of air to and through the sensor sampling volume (for example walls, trees and other equipment, etc.).
+Air-flow - Care should be taken to ensure that the sensor is situated away from objects that disrupt the 'normal' flow of air to and through the sensor sampling volume (for example ducts, other equipment, etc.).